publicdocs/uscode/assets/md/titles/usc25/us/usc/t25/ch14/schXLVI–A/m__us_usc_t25_s983h.md

     (d) __Statement regarding individuals consulted, and testimony or comments received by Secretary__

-    The Secretary shall append to the economic development plan submitted to the Congress under subsection (a) of this section a detailed statement—
+    The Secretary shall append to the economic development plan submitted to the Congress under subsection (a) a detailed statement—

-        (1) naming each individual consulted in accordance with subsection (b) of this section;
+        (1) naming each individual consulted in accordance with subsection (b);

         (2) summarizing the testimony received by the Secretary pursuant to any such consultation; and